fronzbot/githass/README.md

 ### Automations:
 - Light control based on device presence and sun status
-- Theromstat control based on outside temperature and device presence (away mode)
+- Theromstat control based on outside temperature and device presence
 - HA Reset notifications and memory leak notifications
 - Nightly data storage for daily average/max/min to be displayed as a graph in the front end (to get long-term history)